 When you begin to post on real estate sites, such as Zillow or Trulia, a strong listing is imperative.
 Professionals need to up the ante to stay level with their competition, and your listing is everything.
 Above all, you need to focus on visuals.
 You should provide enough high-quality pictures to give prospective buyers or renters with an accurate idea of the home they’re prospecting.
 Many realtors today use drones to capture pictures and videos from a variety of different angles.

 Regarding social media, you should have a page on different sites and cross link them to each other.
 You’ll want to stay active and encourage engagement.
 You may also find it worth trying out paid advertising on sites such as Facebook and Instagram.

 4. Have a Strong Website

-If you want to have a successful real estate business, you absolutely need to have a website.
+If you want to have a successful, steadily expanding, real estate business, you absolutely need to have a website.
 Without one, your brand will disappear among all the rest, and prospective buyers and renters can’t distinguish you from your competition.
 A few reasons why you should have a website include:

 - It’s sets you apart from your competition

 - It establishes your brand